-As lieutenant governor of the North-West Territories from 1881 to 1889, Dewdney oversaw a particularly bleak and bloody period of Canadian-Indigenous relations – including the starvation campaign against the Plains people and the execution of Louis Riel and eight other warriors of the North-West Resistance.
-BigEagle-Kehaquatooway says that “Dewdney had the keys to the pantry and at some point refused to feed the people as per the Treaties – and when there was pressure to feed them, fed them rotten food, rotten meat, and still got paid for it, still kept his job, still prospered.”
-And while it was John A. MacDonald who said that the execution of Louis Riel would convince Plains people that “the White Man governs,” it was Dewdney who arranged for 20 Indigenous people to witness the 1885 hangings of some of the resistors – the largest mass execution in Canadian history.
+As lieutenant-governor of the North-West Territories from 1881 to 1888, Dewdney oversaw a particularly bleak and bloody period of Canadian-Indigenous relations – including the starvation campaign against the Plains people and the execution of Louis Riel and eight other warriors of the North-West Resistance.
+BigEagle-Kequahtooway says that “Dewdney had the keys to the pantry and at some point refused to feed the people as per the treaties – and when there was pressure to feed them, fed them rotten food, rotten meat, and still got paid for it, still kept his job, still prospered.”
+And while it was John A. Macdonald who said that the execution of Louis Riel would convince Plains people that “the White Man governs,” it was Dewdney who arranged for 20 Indigenous people to witness the 1885 hangings of some of the resisters – the largest mass execution in Canadian history.

 “He’s not a good person to honour now, he wasn’t a good person to honour in his lifetime, and the only reason he was honoured at all was because he had money, because he had authority, because he had connections to John A. MacDonald.”

-BigEagle-Kehaquatooway and the Buffalo People Arts Institute haven’t been working on the project alone – they’re joined by members of Decolonize Relations, a branch of Righting Relations, a woman-led (but gender inclusive) social justice organization.
+BigEagle-Kequahtooway and the Buffalo People Arts Institute haven’t been working on the project alone – they’ve been joined by members of Decolonizing Relations, a branch of Righting Relations, a woman-led (but gender-inclusive) social justice organization.
 While there are logistical problems and financial costs incurred when a place name is changed, the groups say those costs pale in comparison to the social and psychological costs of continuing to honour colonizers who inflicted so much trauma.
 “Why would you have a place named after a man who has literally promoted the genocide of your people?” asks Lisa Odle of Decolonize Relations.
 “Who has created a system in which your people starve, are deprived of their humanity?
 To me, I want to throw a fit.”

-BigEagle-Kehaquatooway says that renaming isn’t about erasing history, but widening its scope beyond colonial boundaries, and in doing so, building a better future.
-“One way that we can acknowledge that history for the betterment of our people, for us to move forward and move on, is to rename Dewdney Avenue to Buffalo Avenue and create that educational component so that others know why [the relationship between the buffalo and the region is] important to know.”
+BigEagle-Kequahtooway says that renaming isn’t about erasing history but widening its scope beyond colonial boundaries and, in doing so, building a better future.
+“One way that we can acknowledge that history for the betterment of our people, for us to move forward and move on, is to rename Dewdney Avenue to Buffalo Avenue and create that educational component, so that others know why [the relationship between the buffalo and the region is] important to know.”

 “Why would you have a place named after a man who has literally promoted the genocide of your people?” asks Lisa Odle of Decolonize Relations.
 “Who has created a system in which your people starve, are deprived of their humanity?
 To me, I want to throw a fit.”

-She says that often, the naming conventions in Regina have contributed to erasure – including when the name of the settlement was changed from Pile O’Bones (the anglicization of the Cree name oskana ka-asastēki) to Regina, in honour of the Queen, in 1882.
-“And the buffalo are even erased from that nickname,” she said.
+She says that the naming conventions in Regina have often contributed to erasure – including when the name of the settlement was changed from Pile O’Bones (the anglicization of the Cree name oskana ka-asastēki) to Regina, in honour of the Queen, in 1882.
+“And the buffalo are even erased from that nickname,” she says.
 “It’s Pile of Buffalo Bones.”

 In acknowledgement of that history of erasure, the group has proposed the street’s name be changed to Buffalo, Paskwâwi-mostos, Tatanka, Iinnii, or Pte Avenue – all words that mean buffalo – because of the centrality of the buffalo (or, more technically, bison) to the ecology and economy of the region for millennia before contact.